Meta-AF: Meta-Learning for Adaptive Filters: System Identification Ablations

 \subsection{System Order Modeling Error Results \& Discussion}

-Given our fixed set of optimizer and meta-optimizer parameters from above, we evaluate the robustness of our Meta-ID AF to modeling errors by studying what happens when we use an optimizee filter that is too short or too long compared to the true system.
+Given our fixed set of optimizer and meta-optimizer parameters, we evaluate the robustness of our Meta-ID AF to modeling errors by studying what happens when we use an optimizee filter that is too short or too long compared to the true system.
 We do so by testing a learned optimizer with 1) optimizee filter lengths between $256$ and $4096$ taps and 2) held-out signals with true filter lengths between $256$ and $4096$, as well as full length systems~(up to $32,000$ taps).

 Results are shown in~\fref{fig:syslength}.
-We measure performance by computing the peak segmental $\operatorname{SNR}_d$ score, which captures converged performance.
-As expected, when the adaptive filter order is equal to or greater than the true system order, we achieve SNRs above $25\,$dB.
-It is interesting to note that our learned AF was only ever trained on optimizee filters with an order of $1024$ and full length true system.
-This experiment suggests our learned optimizers can generalize to new optimizee filter orders and fit them effectively.
+We measure performance by computing the segmental $\operatorname{SNR}_d$ score via~\eref{eq:id_snr} at convergence.
+As expected, when the adaptive filter order is equal to or greater than the true system order, we achieve SNRs of $\approx40\,$dB.
+It is interesting to note that our learned AF was only ever trained on optimizee filters with an order of $1024$ and $1024$ tap true systems.
+This experiment suggests our learned optimizers can generalize to new optimizee filter orders.